soundpaint/rp2040pio-docs/monitor-commands.rst

 Options -p and -s select the state machine that this command applies to.
 Default is PIO0 and SM0.

-If option -i is not specified, the instruction currently being executed by the selected state machine will be displayed.
+If neither of options -c, -d, -e, -f is specified, the instruction currently being executed by the selected state machine and any pending forced or EXEC'd instruction will be displayed.

+If option -f is specified, the specified instruction is written for immediate execution (forced instruction).
+If option -c is specified, any pending forced instruction will be cancelled.
-If option -i is specified, the specified instruction is written for immediate execution.
+If option -e is specified, the specified instruction is written for execution on the next enabled clock cycle (EXEC'd instruction), provided that there is no pending forced instruction that would have higher priority of execution.
+If option -d is specified, any pending EXEC'd instruction will be deleted.

 :ref:`Back to Overview <commands-overview>`